AhmedSamy16/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4-print_most_numbers => Prints numbers from 0 to 9 except (2, 4).
 5-more_numbers => Prints 10 times numbers from 0 - 14 .
 6-print_line => Draws a straight line in the terminal.
+7-print_diagonal.c => Draws a diagonal line in the terminal.